manuth/MarkdownConverter/README.md

 ## What is `MarkdownConverter`?
 > MarkdownConverter is a Visual Studio Code-extension which allows you to export your Markdown-file as PDF-, HTML or Image-files.
-> It provides many features, such as DateTime-Formatting, configuring your own CSS-styles, setting Headers and Footers, FrontMatter and much more.
+> It provides many features, such as DateTime-Formatting, configuring your own CSS-styles, custom JavaScript-files, setting Headers and Footers, FrontMatter and much more.

 ## Usage
  1. Set your desired conversion-types or skip this step to convert your markdown-file to `PDF`: